devbagha/Quickbooks-Web-Service/README.md

-Quickbooks With .Net Integration and SQL Server
+Quickbooks With .Net Integration and SQL Server for dashboard